 First, consider the goal of a good kindergarten program.
 Why do most children attend, even though it is not mandated in many states?
 Kindergarten provides your child with an opportunity to learn and practice the essential social, emotional, problem-solving, and study skills that he will use throughout his schooling.

-Kindergarten teaches cooperation: the ability to work, learn, and get along with others.
-A year in kindergarten provides your child with the opportunity to learn patience, as well as the ability to take turns, share, and listen to others — all skills that he will use throughout his school years.
+- Kindergarten teaches cooperation: the ability to work, learn, and get along with others.
+A year in kindergarten provides your child with the opportunity to learn patience, as well as the ability to take turns, share, and listen to others — all skills that he will use through his school years and beyond.

 - Most children are naturally curious, but some do not know how to focus or use this curiosity.
 Kindergarten is a time for sparking and directing your child’s curiosity and natural love of learning.